 Top Lawyers Back Thomas M. Cushing

-The Cushing for Judge campaign has announced the support of dozens of the most respected attorneys in Chicago, urging the voters of the 9th Subcircuit to throw their support and votes behind Thomas M. Cushing.
+The Cushing for Judge campaign has announced the support of dozens of the most respected attorneys in Chicago, urging voters to throw their support and votes behind Thomas M. Cushing.

 Eleven of Cushing’s leading supporters serve or have served as President or Chairman of the top trial lawyers and judicial associations.
 Joseph A. Power, Jr., Todd A. Smith, Gino L. DiVito, Richard J. Prendergast, Thomas A. Clancy, Tom Leahy, Jerry A. Latherow, Robert J. Bingle, Kevin J. Conway, Neil K. Quinn and Daniel M. Kotin lead or are Past Presidents/Chairmen of the following bar associations:

 “Some of the finest attorneys and firms in the city — and in the country, for that matter — are represented in this list of supporters.
-I couldn’t be more grateful for their endorsement,” said Tom Cushing, candidate for Judge of the Circuit Court of Cook County in the 9th Judicial Subcircuit.
+I couldn’t be more grateful for their endorsement,” said Tom Cushing, candidate for Judge of the Circuit Court of Cook County.

 Cushing is a twenty-five year attorney whose career has focused extensively on civil trial work on behalf of injury victims as well as on environmental advocacy.
 He has earned the respect and support of his colleagues in the plaintiffs’ trial bar as well as defense and corporate attorneys in Chicago.